assetnote/go-logkeycheck/README.md

 # go-logkeycheck

-Lint Go programs that use the `go.uber.org/zap` or `planetscale/log` loggers to ensure log field names are consistent.
+Lint Go programs that use the `go.uber.org/zap` or `planetscale/log`, or `assetnote/cs-core-go/v2/pkg/log` loggers to ensure log field names are consistent.

+This also validates that the log types are consistent for a given label, to ensure that downstream logging aggregation doesn't have type conflicts

 Current linting rules:

 1. Log field names should be `snake_case`.
+2. Any type logging should not be used
+3. Log field names and types should be consistent

 ## Install